Just-A-Pie/MiniAgentStudio/README.md

 I gratefully acknowledge Yuyang for generating the sample simulation folder by running his EventGA pipeline on maps created with this project; repository: https://github.com/tian-yuyang/EventGA.

+The project source files are available at [MiniAgentPro](https://github.com/Just-A-Pie/MiniAgentPro).

 This project offers two usage phases: